 (Thanks for the console verification, TiKevin83!!!!!)

-Blaze here.
+Anonymous here.
 For once, I don't have too long of a submission note since this builds on two previous submissions.
-For more info on the ACE glitch, please read the previous submission.
+For more info on the ACE glitch, please read the previous submission

 This run is 10 frames faster than the previous run, and syncs on console!